HEPTACOM/heptaconnect-docs/docs/general-resources/001-nomenclature.md

 A `Morpher` is a special form of `PortalNode`. `Morphers` can receive various data types and store the entities temporarily.
 When certain conditions are met, the `Morpher` triggers its own `Emitter` to emit processed data.
 This could be used to collect different aspects of an entity and resolve dependencies.
 A `Morpher` could e.g. collect orders, addresses and customers and keep the data to itself until every sub-entity of the order has been received (a. k. a. all dependencies are resolved).
 After that the `Morpher` will emit a compound `DatasetEntity` with all the necessary data.

+### Packer

+A `Packer` is a class that supports `Flow components` like `Direct Emitter` and `Emitter` packing API specific data into `DatasetEntities`.
+This naming has been really helpful in the past to find the right entrypoint when extending other portals.
+There is no interface or contract to follow.

+### Unpacker

+An `Unpacker` is a class that supports `Flow components` like `Receiver` unpacking `DatasetEntities` into portal API specific payloads.
+This naming has been really helpful in the past to find the right entrypoint when extending other portals.
+There is no interface or contract to follow.

 ## Dataset

 A `Dataset` is a collection of common data structs that various `Portals` can rely on.
 There are different `Datasets` for different use cases and even some compound `Datasets` (e.g. `ecommerce`) that consist of multiple smaller `Datasets` (e.g. `physical-location`). `Datasets` are required by `Portals` to have a shared understanding of data and to establish communication between them.